 Being one of Portland's leading employers, OHSU is committed to providing comprehensive, cost-effective, and customizable benefits package to its workforce.
 Employee benefits packages includes benefits designed to address employees' vital healthcare requirements, support their financial stability, and promote overall well-being.

-The salary levels for residents/fellows for the 2022 - 2023 academic year are listed below.
-The biweekly salary is dependent upon the level of postgraduate training the resident/fellow has completed within the United States.
+The salary levels for residents and fellows for the 2023 - 2024 academic year are outlined below.
+Biweekly salaries are determined by the level of postgraduate training completed within the United States.

-Incoming medical physics residents are paid at a PGY-1 level and incoming radiation oncology residents are paid at a PGY-2 level.
+- Incoming medical physics residents are paid at a PGY-1 level

 |Training Level||FY 23 Salary @ 1.0 FTE (Biweekly)||FY 23 Salary @ 1.0 FTE (Annual)|

 Medical residents are provided various plans from which to choose for medical, dental, vision, prescription and life insurances, with optional coverage including disability, AD&D and family coverage.
 OHSU pays for most of the costs of the monthly premium for employees and part of the costs of the monthly premium for spouses and children.
 Residents will have default benefits on their first day physically working at OHSU.
 The default benefit plan covers the individual resident only.

 For its medical residents, OHSU contributes into a 457(b) plan an amount equal to 3% of the salary earned during the preceding academic year.

 To learn more about OHSU's employee benefits visit: Employee Benefits